kammradt/tutorial-express-mongodb/README.md

 })
 ```

 > 1. we are registering a route using our `app` variable.
 The route will be using the `GET` verb.
-The first parametrs is the `path` to this route, the literal `URL`.
+The first parameters is the `path` to this route, the literal `URL`.
 In this case, will be at the root, the first one, `'/'`.
 In this case, we will access it by:
 `localhost:3000`
 > 2. We are creating a reponse object to send when this route is accessed.
 In ths case, will be a simple object with a `message` inside it, the value `'Hello!'`.
 In the future, it will be probably our `Text`s and more complex stuff.
 > 3. In the end, we will send our variable to the user with method `.send()` with the wanted value inside.